SamuXarick/LuDiAI-AfterFix/readme.txt

 - Builds trains
 - Builds ships
 - Adds more configuration settings
-- Randomizes most configuration settings when started as Random AI
 - Can build more than 500 road vehicles
 - Builds more airport types
 - Builds helicopters